Connect with us

 Property consultant Mentor Management Limited (MML) had last year warned of a looming office glut in Upper Hill and Westlands.
 In its 2015 office report, MML said that new offices that were underway in Nairobi were likely to take about four years to attain full occupancy.

-“With more than another three million square feet coming on stream this year, tenants have more choice and will shop around for convenience and quality at the best price, which, for many, is likely to point them towards the city’s outer office nodes.
-Nairobi may not end up with its own Sandton, but instead, it may now have a number of concentrations of office space around the outer city,” James Hoddell, CEO of MML, said in a statement last year.
+“With more than another three million square feet coming on stream this year, tenants have more choice and will shop around for convenience and quality at the best price, which, for many, is likely to point them towards the city’s outer office nodes,” James Hoddell, CEO of MML, said in a statement last year.

-Mr Hoddell, however, said that “the few buildings opening in Upper Hill and Westlands that have been built to deliver viable parking ratios, quality finishes and well-planned working spaces, will still fill”.
+Mr Hoddell, however, said that “the few buildings opening in Upper Hill and Westlands that have been built to deliver viable parking ratios, and quality finishes” will still fill up.

 “The boom in completions this year [2016] is coming three years on from the record office space planning applications in 2013, delivering some 3.8 million square feet of new office space, compared with the previous 2011 record of 2.3 million square feet,” he said.